Destination: Portugal

 Geography, environment & weather

-Portugal is situated on the Atlantic coast of the Iberian Peninsula.
-It is split by the Tagus River, which flows from Spain, right across the country and meets the coast at Lisbon.
-Typically, north of the river is mountainous and the south is characterised by flatter, rolling hills.
+Portugal, located on the Atlantic coast of the Iberian Peninsula, is bisected by the Tagus River, originating in Spain, flowing across the nation, and meeting the Atlantic at Lisbon.
+The northern region boasts mountainous terrain while the southern part is defined by gentle, rolling hills.

 World Heritage sites